bdsim-collaboration/pymad8/docs/source/installation.rst

 Requirements
 ------------

- * pymad8 is developed exclusively for Python 3
+ * pymad8 is developed for Python 3 but should be Python 2 compatible.
  * Requires : fortranformat

 Installation